 1 cup of Kodiak Cake Pancake Mix (also contains 60 grams of carbs)

 Notice I didn’t say stuff like beans, peanut butter, cheese sticks, nuts…

-Thats not to say that they cannot be eaten, but just that I wouldn’t consider them high protein foods to base a meal around.
+That is not to say that they shall not be eaten, they just are not high protein foods to base a meal around.

 Best of luck this Lenten season, may your gains be blessed.